smart-classic/smart_docs/guide/tutorials/smart_connect.md

 ---

 ## SMART Connect Tutorial

-(TODO: currently from old documentation site)
+As described in the [framework architecture](/framework/architecture) document, _SMART Connect_ is the JavaScript interface (provided by the SMART JavaScript Client) that the frontend of your webapp uses to communicate with a SMART container inside the user's browser.
+See the full documentation of the [SMART JavaScript client](/guide/client-libs/client-js.html) for details and a listing of all the API calls you can make with it.
+This tutorial will walk you through getting started using SMART Connect and the JavaScript Client.

 ## Index

-The index file, served at [http://localhost:8000/smartapp/index.html](http://localhost:8000/smartapp/index.html) is where all the fun happens!
-Make sure to include the SMART page script:
+The index file of your app, served at [http://localhost:8000/smartapp/index.html](http://localhost:8000/smartapp/index.html) is where all the fun happens!
+Include the SMART JavaScript client like this:

 {% highlight html %}
     <script src="http://sample-apps.smartplatforms.org/framework/smart/scripts/smart-api-client.js"></script>